 My goal was to create an environment in the Unreal Engine to further my skills in lighting, texturing, and modeling, and to add another art piece to my portfolio.

 About the Project

 I found the original concept by Quentin Stipp while browsing ArtStation.
 I picked it as my next project because the scene is very simple, it’s two rooms with about a dozen objects and one major light source.
-There is also a strong sense of a story in the original concept which helps.
+Most importantly there is a strong sense of a story in the original concept.

 The first thing I did was block out.
-I have a manikin model that I use for all my environments, it’s about 1.7 meters which is important because I compare everything I model with the manikin.
-I do this to make all assets of the environment look and feel to scale.
+I have a manikin model that I use for all my environments to make sure I keep the look and feel to the scale.

 Once I have the majority of the environment blocked out, I set up a camera in UE4 and line up what I have to the original concept.
 I also put a point light in the scene where the main light source will be.

 Once I have a block out of the environment I start looking for reference.
 I use PureRef for organizing all my references, it is free and really easy to use.

 Next, I started working on the largest surface areas first.
 That means the floor, walls, and ceiling.
 I made all my tileable textures in Substance Designer and used reference from google.
 An important rule to remember is to work from big to small, that applies to everything, from your textures to the overall environment itself.

 You can think of it as a pyramid split into three parts.
 There’s the base, the middle, and the pointed top.
 In order to build the pyramid, you can’t start with the details at the top, you need a strong base to work from.
 This is why I made the rooms first because it’s the base of the entire environment.